GRACeFUL-project/DSL-WP/README.md

 The fourth deliverable (D4.4) of work package 4 presents a framework for testing and verifying communicating systems.
-The work leading up to this deliverable is within Task 4.5 ``Build a testing and verification framework for Rapid Assessment Tools (RATs)''.
+The work leading up to this deliverable is within Task 4.5 "Build a testing and verification framework for Rapid Assessment Tools (RATs)".

 The GRACeFUL testing and verification framework is based on three
 parts: declarative programming with strong types (in Haskell),